lightning/bolts/07-routing-gossip.md

   - MAY place any number of zero-typed address descriptors anywhere.
   - SHOULD use placement only for aligning fields that follow `addresses`.
-  - MUST NOT create a `type 1` OR `type 2` address descriptor with `port` equal to zero.
+  - MUST NOT create a `type 1` OR `type 2` address descriptor with `port` equal to 0.
   - SHOULD ensure `ipv4_addr` AND `ipv6_addr` are routable addresses.
   - MUST NOT include more than one `address descriptor` of the same type.
   - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.

-The receiving node:
+The final node:
   - if `node_id` is NOT a valid compressed public key:
     - SHOULD fail the connection.
-    - MUST NOT further process the message.
+    - MUST NOT process the message further.
   - if `signature` is NOT a valid signature (using `node_id` of the double-SHA256 of the entire message following the `signature` field, including unknown fields following `alias`):
     - SHOULD fail the connection.
-    - MUST NOT further process the message.
+    - MUST NOT process the message further.
-  - if `features` field contains unknown _even bits_:
+  - if `features` field contains _unknown even bits_:
     - MUST NOT parse the remainder of the message.
     - MAY discard the message altogether.
+    - SHOULD NOT connect to the node.
-  - MAY forward `node_announcement`s that contain an unknown `features` bit, regardless of if it has parsed the announcement or not.
+  - MAY forward `node_announcement`s that contain an _unknown_ `features` _bit_,
+  regardless of if it has parsed the announcement or not.
   - SHOULD ignore the first `address descriptor` that does NOT match the types defined above.
   - if `addrlen` is insufficient to hold the address descriptors of the known types:
     - SHOULD fail the connection.
-  - if `port` is equal to zero:
+  - if `port` is equal to 0:
     - SHOULD ignore `ipv6_addr` OR `ipv4_addr`.
   - if `node_id` is NOT previously known from a `channel_announcement` message, OR if `timestamp` is NOT greater than the last-received `node_announcement`